ethanocurtis/Weather-Bot/README.md

 This is a minimal, production-ready Discord bot that runs in Docker and provides weather commands, daily/weekly DM subscriptions, and NWS alert DMs.

-It **reuses your existing `weather.py` cog** and wires in a tiny SQLite-backed store so it works standalone.
+It uses `weather.py` cog** and wires in a tiny SQLite-backed store so it works standalone.

 ---